Office Location: 135 Howard Hall

 Book description and purchase information are at http://www.sup.org/books/title/?id=23573

-Currently, Professor Haedicke is working on a new research project that examines coastal land management in southeastern Louisiana.
-In particular, he is trying to understand the state’s efforts to reduce coastal erosion and to sustain wetlands in the context of a changing climate and rising sea levels.
-This research promises to provide insights into the social and political challenges of large-scale adaptation to the risks that global warming poses for coastal communities.
+Professor Haedicke is now working on a research project that examines coastal land management in southeastern Louisiana, which is discussed in a forthcoming publication in Case Studies in the Environment.
+This study aims to understand the political coalitions that support Louisiana’s current efforts to reduce coastal erosion and to sustain wetlands in the context of a changing climate and rising sea levels.
+It will provide insights into strategies for large-scale adaptation to the risks that global warming poses for coastal communities.
+In 2016, Professor Haedicke received a highly competitive American Sociological Association Fund for the Advancement of the Discipline grant to expand this research through interviews with key stakeholders in the region.

-Professor Haedicke is a member of the American Sociological Association (ASA) and the Midwest Sociological Society (MSS), and he has served as the editor of the MSS newsletter The Midwest Sociologist since 2011.
+Professor Haedicke is a member of the American Sociological Association (ASA) and the Midwest Sociological Society (MSS), and served as the editor of the MSS newsletter The Midwest Sociologist between 2011 and 2016.
 He has also served as a manuscript and book reviewer for a variety of scholarly journals.
+Currently, he serves as a member of the editorial board of the journal Contemporary Sociology.